nguermond/abella-mcp/README.md

 Abella merely re-wraps (its layout depends on the width of the `H1 : ` prefix) never reads as a change.

-`abella_send` has two more options:

-- `timeout_seconds` — the per-command timeout, a number; defaults to 15.
-Raise
-  it for a deep `search`.
-On timeout the session is killed (to avoid the master and REPL desynchronising) and must be restarted with `abella_start`.
-- `collapse` — suppress the per-command deltas and report a single delta from before the whole batch to after it.
-The command that stops the batch (error, timeout, or exit), if any, is always reported in full.

-Sending stops at the first command that fails, so the effects of the commands before it still stand and the session stays usable.

 ### Skips